shabbs15/Stock-Returns/README.md

 3. Press Enter, then CTRL+V, then Enter again to move on
 4. Paste corresponding prices
 5. Press Enter, then CTRL+V, then Enter again to move on
-6. A CSV file should open up
+6. A CSV file should open with the returns

 ### Best Use Case

-This program is most beneficial when you have a spreadsheet with a list of stocks and a corresponding list of prices
+This program is most beneficial when you have a spreadsheet with a list of stocks and a corresponding list of prices It should aso be noted that the returns are only 1 day, 1 week, 1 month, 3 months and 1 year

 ### Show your support